C++ API

 auto result = uexec::execandwait(arr);

-The function will find the test.exe executable in the file and will run execute it as a background process
+The function will find the test.exe executable in the system's path, and will run execute it as a background process.

 The ScriptRunner class